 I’ve also written books on both of these topics:

 More on synthetic oxytocin

-And even more importantly, some information and ideas for promoting the flow of a woman’s own oxytocin:
+And even more importantly, some information and ideas about physiological labour and birth, and for promoting the flow of a woman’s own oxytocin:

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.

 And if you’re a woman-centred midwife or birth worker who wants to keep up-to-date and learn more while chatting with like-minded colleagues, come and join us in an online course!